Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 Not every green water body is dangerous, and not every dangerous bloom looks alarming.
 Still, a few visual cues help operators and the public respond sensibly.

 Harmful cyanobacterial blooms often look like spilled paint, pea soup, or grass clippings on the surface.
-Harmless green algae, by contrast, tends to form stringy mats or look like underwater moss.
+Harmless green algae, by contrast, tend to form stringy mats or look like underwater moss.
 However, appearance alone cannot confirm whether a bloom is toxic.
 As the EPA and state agencies stress, only laboratory testing can confirm toxins.
 So the standard advice stays simple: when in doubt, stay out.

 In short, for utilities, visual checks are a starting point, not a decision tool.
 A reliable read on bloom risk depends on measured parameters, not the naked eye.
 Our guide to identifying toxic algae walks through the differences in more detail.